solana-labs/solana/docs/src/cli/install.md

 #### For macOS:

-Install Homebrew (if not already installed), check "Install Hombrew" at [https://brew.sh/](https://brew.sh/), which recommends the following command:
+Install Homebrew (if not already installed), check "Install Homebrew" at [https://brew.sh/](https://brew.sh/), which recommends the following command:

 ```bash